Lznah/ScanBrokers/docs/db.rst

 Database is supposted to be reloaded by CRON task every day at hour defined by ``HOUR_DATABASE_RELOAD`` environment variable.
 However, I was not able to implement a custom script command for already running Flask application.
-Reloadng is now done by simple restart of the server.
+Therefore, reloading of the database is now done by a simple restart of the server in user defined CRON job.

 .. automodule:: scanbrokers.db
    :members: